MLResearchAtOSRAM/cause2e/README.md

     - Using statistical estimators to actually estimate the causal effect.
     - Performing robustness tests to check how sensitive the estimate is to model misspecification and other errors.

-cause2e provides an **easy to use API** for performing an end to end causal analysis without having to worry about fitting together different libraries and data structures for causal discovery and causal reasoning:
+cause2e provides an **easy to use API** for performing an end-to-end causal analysis without having to worry about fitting together different libraries and data structures for causal discovery and causal reasoning:
 - The **StructureLearner** class for causal discovery can
     - read and preprocess data
     - accept domain knowledge in a simple data format